 Tips for Spring Green Up

-- Mow the grass very short.
+- Keep the grass mowed very short.
 Its important to wait until temperatures warm up a little from winter.
-The best time to do this is late March or early April in the Maryland area.
+The best time to do this is early to mid-April in the Chicagoland area.
 Mow Tall Fescue and Kentucky bluegrass down to about an inch and a half.
 Zoysia and Bermuda can be mowed as low as one inch in late April.
 This will do 2 things: it trims off the yellow dormant grass blade leaving the new green growth exposed, and also allows more sunlight to reach the soil.
 Soil temperature is a major driver for green up and new growth.

 - Be patient.
-Grass turns dormant each year to protect itself from cold winters and reduce its energy use when photosynthesis is happening at a reduced rate.
+Grass turns dormant each year to protect itself from cold winters.
+Dormancy allows grass to reduce its energy use when photosynthesis is happening at a reduced rate.

 On the left is partially dormant DuraBlend Tall Fescue in February.
 The picture on right was taken late March after mowing short and fertilizing.